-1. Sufficient board certified/board eligible neonatologists shall be available to provide the services specified for RPCs.
-Pediatricians, neonatal nurse practitioners, residents, fellows and other medical providers may function under the direction of the neonatologist.
+- 1. Sufficient board certified/board eligible neonatologists to provide subspecialty services for high risk neonates.
+Pediatricians, neonatal nurse practitioners, residents, fellows and other medical providers may function under the direction of the Neonatologist. - 2.
+Radiologist with pediatric expertise.

-- 2. Radiologist with pediatric expertise. - 3.
-Pathologist with competence in placental, fetal and neonatal disease must be available for consultation. - 4.
+- 3. Pathologist with competence in placental, fetal and neonatal disease available for consultation. - 4.
 Anesthesiologist with pediatric expertise. - 5.
 Surgeon with pediatric experience onsite or available for consult/transfer. - 6.
 Pediatric subspecialty consultants or subspecialty consultants credentialed by the hospital to perform neonatal consultation in cardiology, neurology and other subspecialties. - 7.
-Additional consultants should be available in nephrology, metabolism, endocrinology, gastroenterology-nutrition, infectious disease, pulmonology, neurology, hematology, immunology and pharmacology. - 8.
-Subspecialty surgical consultants shall be available in cardiovascular surgery, neurosurgery, orthopedics, ophthalmology (with competence in the diagnosis of retinopathy of prematurity (ROP)) and urology.
+Additional consultants available in various disciplines including but not limited to nephrology, metabolism, endocrinology, gastroenterology-nutrition, infectious disease, pulmonology, neurology, hematology, immunology, opthamology and pharmacology. - 8.
+Subspecialty surgical consultants available in cardiovascular surgery, neurosurgery, orthopedics, ophthalmology (with competence in the diagnosis of ROP) and urology.
 Physicians providing these services shall possess hospital credentials to provide services to neonates.
 It is preferable that physicians providing these services shall possess pediatric training in their subspecialty area.